What Do Business Continuity Planner Do?

 How Long Does it Take to Become a Business Continuity Planner?

-Business Continuity Planners Sector
+Where do Business Continuity Planners Work?

 The table below shows the approximate number of Business Continuity Planners employed by various industries.